 Alright so now that we’ve got a brief history lesson out of the way, let’s dive into some of the most popular types of goths here.

 1.)
 Trad (Traditional) Goth

 Trad (short for traditional) Goth refers to early founding musical and fashion styles that emerged at the dawn of gothic subculture.
-Borrowing from styles of the rock and punk scene of the 70’s and 80’s, you’ll see plenty of similarities between early gothic style and the rock and punk styles of the time.
+Borrowing from styles of the rock and punk scene of the 70’s and 80’s, you’ll see plenty of similarities between early gothic style and the rock and punk trends of the time.